How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 • E-commerce channels expand

-Small per-document charges can compound quickly at high transaction counts.
+Small per-document charges compound quickly at high transaction counts.

 2. Mailbox Fees